yabdelhadi/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are the five German traffic signs that I found on the web:

 ![alt text][image6]

-I picked those images specifically because I was trying to pick some images which are very well represented in the training data and others which are underrepresented to experience  ow well my model will predict those signs
+I picked those images specifically because I was trying to pick some images which are very well represented in the training data and others which are underrepresented to experience how well my model will predict those signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).